LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-parameters.rst

    Our webpage when we do provide a query string.

+..
+TODO: Reword sentences below to emphasize that attributes are not necessary, but attribute routing allows us to be specific routes and request types

 If we want to use a query string with attribute routing, we need to add a ``[HttpGet]`` attribute to specify that our method responds to a ``GET`` request.
 We also want to specify the path with the ``[Route]`` attribute.